LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

 :::

 ::: tip
-See [MonoMod Documentation](./monomod-documentation.md) for more in-depth details!
+See our unofficial [MonoMod Documentation](./monomod-documentation.md) for more in-depth details!
 :::

 ## Hook Examples